linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 description = "Reference guide to HTTPRoute resources."
 +++

-HTTPRoutes can be attached (via `parentRefs`) to a [Server](../authorization-policy/#server) to allow defining an [authorization policy](../authorization-policy/#authorizationpolicy) for specific routes served on that Server.

-HTTPRoutes can also be attached to a Service, in order to classify requests depending on path, headers, query params, and/or verb.
-Requests can then be rerouted to different backend services.
-This can be used to perform header-based routing or traffic splitting.

 ## HTTPRoute Spec

 An HTTPRoute spec may contain the following top level fields: